bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 59°
-- Partly Cloudy
+- Light Rain
-- 76% humidity
+- 66% humidity
-- 17 mph wind
+- 19 mph wind
-- 42% cloud cover
+- 44% cloud cover
 - 46 AQI 🟩
-- 0.09 inches of rain in the past 24 hours
+- 0.03 inches of rain in the past 24 hours
-- 0.14 inches of snow and 0.05 inches of rain expected in the next 48 hours
+- 0.14 inches of snow and 0.06 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>